ortus-boxlang/boxlang-docs/language/queries.md

 ### Portable Datasources

-You can also make your data sources portable from application to application or Boxlang engine to engine by using our [CFConfig](https://cfconfig.ortusbooks.com/) project.
+You can also make your data sources portable from application to application or BoxLang engine to engine by using our [CFConfig](https://cfconfig.ortusbooks.com/) project.
 CFConfig allows you to manage almost every setting that shows up in the web administrator, but instead of logging into a web interface, you can manage it from the command line by hand or as part of a scripted server setup.
 You can seamlessly transfer config for all the following:

 * CF Mappings
 * Data sources